 You'll only need three ingredients to make these eggs.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 - Eggs: I use large eggs in most of my recipes, and I'm partial to free-range eggs with gorgeous dark yellow yolks.
+But any large eggs will work.

-- Butter: Salted or unsalted, it doesn't make much of a difference.
+- Butter: Salted or unsalted - it doesn't make much of a difference.

 Variations

 The best way to vary this recipe is to add spices and herbs to the eggs.
-Good options that I tried and liked include a pinch of red pepper flakes, dried thyme, or garlic powder.
+Good options I tried and liked include a pinch of red pepper flakes, dried thyme, or garlic powder.

 Instructions

-But it's not difficult to master.
+Making these eggs is easy.
+The trick is gently pushing the eggs back and forth in the skillet rather than vigorously stirring them, and it's not difficult to master.
 The detailed instructions are included in the recipe card below.
 Here are the basic steps:

 Expert Tip

-The eggs will continue to cook after you remove them from the heat, and even after you remove them from the skillet onto a plate.
+The eggs will continue to cook after you remove them from the heat and even after you remove them from the skillet onto a plate.

 So it's always a good idea to cook them a little less and allow them to finish cooking on the plate.